-Level 3: allows people to connect to the world around them, increasing the language fundamentals and conversational skills developed at Levels 1 and 2.
-Skills and vocabulary, include:
+Level 3: allows people to connect with the world around them, building on the language fundamentals and conversational skills developed in Levels 1 and 2.
+Skills and vocabulary include:

 - Ideas and opinions;

-- Express feelings and talk about daily matters;
+- Express feelings and talk about everyday matters;

 - Current events;